ThienNaingOo/NodejsTrainingExample/DatabaseTsExample/README.md

-## MongoDB Database Example using Typescript
+## MongoDB: Database Example using Typescript

 This example is to understand the usages of MongoDB CRUD with typescript in nodejs servers.